Massage Therapy CEs | Massage Concepts and Techniques

 For the greatest chance of conception, these techniques should be performed on a very regular basis, three to five times per week (excluding the week of menses, or ovulation to menses if trying to become pregnant).
 Since most infertile women will not have the time and resources to get massage that often, you should be prepared to teach them the techniques to perform on themselves.
 Your fertility pricing should include several sessions where you perform the work, as you teach them the work, and then give her the freedom to perform it on herself, perhaps with you seeing her 2 – 4 times a month for massage and follow-up.

-Becoming a Certified Fertility Massage Therapist: To earn the optional title of Certified Fertility Massage Therapist, upon completion of the course and online exam, you will document two sessions on a client to help her toward her goal of conception.
+Becoming a Fertility Massage Specialist: To earn the optional title of Fertility Massage Specialist, upon completion of the course and online exam, you will document two sessions on a client, teaching her how to perform self-fertility massage to help her toward her goal of conception.
 We do not require that your volunteer for the practical sessions actually becomes pregnant.
-There is a one-time certification fee of $35 payable when you access the online certification application.
-There is no expiration date or required renewal for this certification.
-Neither the NCBTMB nor any state massage therapy boards make a determination on the awarding of the title of Certified Fertility Massage Therapist.
+There is a one-time processing fee of $35 payable when you access the online application.
+There is no expiration date or required renewal for this title.
+Neither the NCBTMB nor any state massage therapy boards make a determination on the awarding of the title of Fertility Massage Specialist.

 FREQUENTLY ASKED QUESTIONS: